Triple M Central Queensland: Music

 Sea FM is skewed towards the 40+ demographic playing an adult contemporary format focusing on mainly rock music from the 1970s, 1980s and 1990s with some more recent music included, much similar to the music format of Triple M.

 Shows

 Sea FM's programs mainly originates from the local Rockhampton studio at the Rockhampton Media Centre, including the flagship Sea Morning Crew breakfast program, and the 9 am – midday morning program.

-Some programs originate from sister stations 4TO FM in Townsville, Gold FM on the Gold Coast and the metropolitan Triple M stations.
+Some programs originate from sister stations Triple M Townsville, Triple M Gold Coast and the metropolitan Triple M stations.
 Weekend programming on Sea FM predominately consists of generic "Adult Contemporary" programming from the Gold Coast, with some network lifestyle programming also being broadcast on Sunday mornings.

-Sea FM also broadcasts national NRL coverage.
-NRL games featuring the North Queensland Cowboys are provided by 4TO FM's Cowboys Call Team while other NRL games are broadcast as part of the national Triple M Rock NRL sports programming from Triple M.
+Sea FM also broadcasts national National Rugby League coverage.
+NRL games featuring the North Queensland Cowboys are provided by 4TO FM's Cowboys Call Team while other NRL games are broadcast as part of the national Triple M Rock NRL sports programming from Triple M Sydney.